User's Guide: HSM Gateway

 2.9 Security Objects Table View

-After you add new HSM keys by clicking SYNC KEYS, go to the Security Objects page to view all the security objects from all the groups (HSM and non-HSM).
+After you add new HSM virtual keys, go to the Security Objects page to view all the security objects from all the groups (HSM and non-HSM).

 2.10 Security Objects Detailed View

-Click a security object from the Security Object detailed view.
+Click a security object from the Security Object table to go to the detailed view.

 The INFO tab shows the following details: